Project status

 Hours For rate items, these mark units and not hours.
 Therefore, if one unit includes 2 employees working for 9.5 hours against a proposal item and there are 19 hours recorded, Kompass will return 1 unit.
 2.42 4.84 2.42

 Status Units worked according to the Project Manager of the project.
-On the 30th July 2021, we have worked for 3 units.
-On the 4th February 2022, we have worked for 5 units.
+On August 31st 2023, we delivered 3 units to the client.
+On September 30th 2023, we have worked for 5 units.
 Difference on status between those days is 2 units.
 3 5 2

 Value Kompass will calculate the value by multiplying status with unit price.
 Difference between the selected dates shows the value change, practically the WIP that can be invoiced to the client.
 In this instance, £562 x 2 £1,686.00 £2,810.00 £1,124.00